dell/PyU4V/README.md

 # FUTURE
 This is still a work in progress.
 To be expected in the future:
-- Expansion of the rest_functions library (including new Unisphere versions - see below)
+- Expansion of the rest_functions library
 - Increased exception handling and logging
 - Unittests